 \begin{restatable}[Societal utility maximization for two-level policies]{proposition}{propSocUtil} Among two-level functions, there exists a setting in which societal utility $\Util\soc$ is maximized by choosing $c \in(0, 1-\rho)$, $\ell_1 = \frac{\rho}{1-c} \in (\rho,1)$. \end{restatable}

-The result holds because changing the cut-off $c$ and the corresponding admissions probability $\ell_1$ has two competing effects: as \Cref{corr:effectcomparativestatics} indicates, increasing $c$ and $\ell_1$ increases the effort level of the highest ranked applicants in $\psi_1$.
-However, this simultaneously increases the fraction of applicants who exert minimum effort, as they go from being admitted with probability $\ell_1$ (and thus needing to exert effort to preserve their position) to being deterministically rejected.
+Here, increasing $c$ and $\ell_1$ has two competing effects: (1) it increases the effort level of the highest ranked applicants in $\psi_1$; (2) it simultaneously increases the fraction of applicants who exert minimum effort, as they go from being admitted with probability $\ell_1$ (and thus needing to exert effort to preserve their position) to being deterministically rejected.
 Maximizing overall score across the population thus requires an intermediate level of randomization.
-More generally, a $K$-level reward function for $K> 2$ may improve societal utility over a two-level policy, allowing for a finer-grained trade-off between the induced effort levels of different ranks of applicants.
+More generally, a $K$-level reward function for $K> 2$ may improve societal utility over a two-level policy.